 - Make sure your camera is fully charged before entry

 - Use the suggested point in front of the painting for a better shooting experience

 Visit Cheah Si Sek Tek Tong

 Cheah Si Sek Tek Tong is one of the oldest temples in Georgetown.
 The temple is adorned with many magnificent lanterns, and the walls are elaborately carved with artwork and old objects.

 Try tasty food in Georgetown

 Penang is always proud to be ranked as one of the best culinary paradises in the world.
-From street vendors like Char Koay Teow to Penang Laska, and even fine dining like Rojak can be found in Penang.
+From street vendors like Char Koay Teow to Penang Laska, fine dining like Rojak can be found in Penang.

 I love to sample different dishes during my stay in George Town Penang.
 One great place to stop by is Sungai Pinang Food Court.
-It has different vendors so you can easily try a variety of dishes.
+It has other vendors so you can easily try a variety of dishes.